-My friends and I recently returned from an Eastern Caribbean cruise on the Ruby Princess with stops in St. Thomas, St. Martin, the Bahamas, and Grand Turk.
+My friends and I returned from an Eastern Caribbean cruise on the Ruby Princess with stops in St. Thomas, St. Martin, the Bahamas, and Grand Turk.
 Having been to St. Martin many times before, my friend Angie and I though we would just get a cab over to the French side (St. Martin) of the island and enjoy some shopping and a nice lunch.
-Unfortunately, when we got there, it was their remembrance day, similar to Thanksgiving in the United States, and everything on the island was closed.
+Unfortunately, when we got there, everything on the island was closed.
+Turned out that it was a holiday, their remembrance day, similar to Thanksgiving in the United States.

 After docking at the AC Wathey pier, we were able to join 4 Canadian ladies from a Royal Caribbean cruise on a private island tour, with an hour for beach time at Orient Beach.
 Our price was $30, which was very fair for the amount of time we were given.
 We rode in a nice air conditioned van around the island, first on the Dutch St. Maarten side, through the lovely capital, Phillipsburg, stopping at several places for photo ops and then to the French side of St. Martin.

-Marigot, the capital on the French side, was like a ghost town, with only a few people strolling around the beaches.
+Marigot, the capital on the French side of St. Martin, was like a ghost town, with only a few people strolling around the beaches.
 Typically this is the town that is pastel colored shopping arcades and boutiques, a waterfront market, sidewalk cafes and bistros, and expensive art galleries.
 Nothing had changed, scenery wise, since I was there last, which came as a bit of a surprise seeing how popular the destination is with cruisers.
-Some of the luxury hotels had closed or changed names and our guide told us that after twenty years, hotels have to sell to become condos or apartments, as part of their agreements with the country.
+Some luxury hotels had closed or changed names and our guide told us that after twenty years, hotels have to sell to become condos or apartments, as part of their agreements with the country.

 Orient Beach, located at St. Martin and called “the Saint Tropez of the Caribbean”, was our destination for an hour of leisure time.
 Angie and I found some vacant lounge chairs and enjoyed the beach and watching a group of guys play paddleball.
-Within thirty minutes, we were run off by some security team as it seems we were in exclusive tour group chairs.
+Within thirty minutes, some security team ran us off.
+We were in exclusive tour group chairs.
 It was just as well since we had been hounded by seven ladies trying to sell us their wares, a foot massage, or whatever else they had to offer.
 They even begged to give us a sample of foot massage; get me out of here!

 There was no relaxing around this beach.
 Also, it could have been due to the rains, but the water was full of debris, mostly seaweed.
 A bit further down is the clothing optional part of Orient Beach.
 A few of our cruiser friends went there and said they would never be able to get those horrible visions out of their minds.

-We arrived back to the ship and just breezed right past all the port gift and souvenir shops.
-The one thing I do wish I had tried was the guavaberry colada, a local favorite.
+Angie and I arrived back to the ship and just breezed right past all the port gift and souvenir shops.
+The one thing I do wish I had tried was the Guavaberry Colada, a local favorite.
 My next time on the island, I plan to visit Grand Case, a seaside village town on the islands northern shores, called the “Gourmet capital of the Caribbean”, and known for its exceptional dining and unparalleled culinary delights.
 The selections I have seen online are impressive.